mcsee/Software-Design-Articles/Articles/Opinion/(Most) Programmers are losing our jobs very soon/readme.md

 Machine learning does an excellent job on making repetitive tasks inferring properties from a dataset and solving problems (often without showing the solution path).

-> Today’s state of the art does not threaten good software engineers (yet).
+> Today’s state of the art doesn't threaten good software engineers (yet).

 Any Deep Neural Network can learn Knuth’s three volumes of [the art of computer programming](https://en.wikipedia.org/wiki/The_Art_of_Computer_Programming) and accurately choose which algorithm and data structure best fits to achieve a goal.
 Nevertheless is not an easy task to mimic computational models against real-world because **real-world is subjective**.